Find out which players Eddie Jones has picked to take on the Springboks in a three-Test series in June

 NZR head of professional rugby Chris Lendrum was also critical of the RFU, saying: “We are extremely disappointed that the RFU chose to take this unusual step in seeking this release given that Brad has not yet played rugby in England.”

-Shields is one of eight uncapped players in the squad.
-The others are back-rowers Ben Earl (Saracens) and Jack Willis (Wasps), lock Jonny Hill (Exeter Chiefs), scrum-halves Dan Robson (Wasps) and Ben Spencer (Saracens), wing Nathan Earle (Saracens) and teenager Sale centre Cameron Redpath, who is the son of former Scotland captain Bryan.
+Shields is one of seven uncapped players in the squad.
+The others are Woodward, back-rower Ben Earl (Saracens), lock Jonny Hill (Exeter Chiefs), scrum-halves Dan Robson (Wasps) and Ben Spencer (Saracens) and wing Nathan Earle (Saracens).

 With Dylan Hartley ruled out of the tour with concussion, Owen Farrell will captain the team.